-When John-Paul was 20 he gained a place on a 3 year music composition course at Coventry University where he studied with Prof Julian Heleby, Dr Christopher Best, Owen Dutton and Robert Ramskill.
-He also had tuition from Jason Rebello and Dave Buxton.
-During his studies at Coventry University he was also offered a place at the famous Jazz college, Berklee Music College in the USA.
+Aged 20, John-Paul studied music composition at Coventry University under the guidance of Prof. Julian Heleby, Dr Christopher Best, Owen Dutton and Robert Ramskill.
+He also had tuition from Jason Rebello, Dave Buxton, Jonathan Taylor and Phil De Greg.
+During his studies, he was offered a place at the World-renowned Berklee Music College, USA.

-John-Paul’s recent credits are appearing with his own band John-Paul Gard’s Pedal Mania but also with, The Eddie Martin band (Blues) The Lee Goodall Trio, Mike Britton Trio, The Esmond Selwyn Organ Trio with Esmond Selwyn (Guitar) and Robin Jones (Drums)
+John-Paul’s recent credits are appearing with his own band John-Paul Gard Trio, and John-Paul Gard Solo, but also with The Ben Waghorn Trio, The Becky Biggins Band, and has appeared with The Kim Cypher Band, The Eddie Martin band (Blues) The Lee Goodall Trio, Mike Britton Trio, The Esmond Selwyn Organ Trio with Esmond Selwyn (Guitar) and Robin Jones (Drums)